FilipDominec/rp2daq/README.md

 This project presents both precompiled firmware for this microcontroller and a python module to control it from a computer.
 Together they offer a solution to various automation tasks - which may be as simple as a digital thermometer, or as complicated as scientific experiments tend to be.

- * digital pins input and output,
- * voltage measurements by internal ADC (12-bit 366kSPS sustained streaming),
- * stepper motor movement (driving multiple Stepstick boards synchronously),
- * pulse-width modulation (for analog output or servo control),
- * high frequency clock output (crystal-stabilized 250 MHz or its integer fractions), and more - see *Detailed features* below.

 The firmware takes care of all technicalities at the microcontroller side including parallel task handling and reliable communication, and is optimized to harness its maximum performance.
-Practical deployment of RP2DAQ therefore only requires basic Python skills, and saves the user from programming in C and error-prone hardware debugging.
+Practical deployment of RP2DAQ therefore only requires basic Python skills, and saves the user from programming in C and from error-prone hardware debugging.
 Entirely without programming, one can try out the supplied *Example programs*.

 However, if entirely new capabilities are needed, the project is [open source](LICENSE) and there is also [developer documentation for the C firmware](DEVELOPERS.md).
 Contributing new code back is welcome.